sabudaye/user-finder/README.md

 ###Description
-Finder should find 2 skipped numbers inside sorted array of natural numbers using Array#bsearch
+Finder should search users by hash of attributes

 ###Usage
 ```